 The Offices of Public Safety and Residential life are responsible for general enforcement of this policy.
 Violators will be cited and sanctioned consistent with the guidelines presented in the full smoke-free policy.

 Individuals observing noncompliance with the policy may contact the Office of Public Safety with a location and name(s) or description(s) of the individual(s) involved.
 Violators may only be cited if Public Safety Officers or Residential Life staff observe violations first-hand.
 However, Public Safety or the Office of the Vice President and Dean of Students may informally contact alleged-violators (who were not cited) to remind them about the current policy.

 Do you have a question that we did not address in this FAQ?
 We would like to hear from you.
-Please send your questions to Associate Dean of Students, Andrew Wu, at email@example.com.
+Please send your questions to Director of Student Wellness Jean Perez at email@example.com.